-To model long-range dependencies in normalizing flow-based generative models, one may opt to combine multi-scale autoregressive priors \cite{mahajan2020normalizing}.
-By comparison, exploiting attention mechanisms is an efficient way to model the long-range dependencies for deep learning systems.
-It imitates human brain actions of selectively concentrating on a few relevant information while ignoring other less correlated ones.
-Traditional self-attention mechanisms like \cite{vaswani2017attention,zhang2019self,wang2020attentionnas} exhibit a good balance between the ability to model long-range dependencies and the computational and statistical efficiency.
+To efficiently model data dependencies in the flow-based generative models, one may opt to combine multi-scale autoregressive priors \cite{mahajan2020normalizing}.
+By comparison, exploiting attention mechanisms has emerged as a remarkable way to model such dependencies in deep neural networks.
+It imitates human brain actions of selectively concentrating on a few relevant information while ignoring less correlated ones.
+Traditional self-attention mechanisms like \cite{vaswani2017attention,zhang2019self,wang2020attentionnas} exhibit a good balance between the ability to model range dependencies and the computational and statistical efficiency.
 In general, the self-attention modules measure the response at a point as a weighted sum of the features at all points, where the attention weights are computed at a small computational cost.
-Although \cite{ho2019flow++} recently applied the conventional attention directly as a dependent component in the coupling layer (Fig.\ref{fig:concept} (b)), it learns dependency within a short-range (i.e., one split of each flow feature map) of the coupling layer.
-To our knowledge, the domain of learning the long-range dependencies over normalizing flows is understudied.
-A natural solution is to exploit new attention mechanisms which can be applied to learn any long-range correlations of the feature maps at any positions of the invertible flow-based models.
+Although \cite{ho2019flow++} recently applied the conventional attention directly as a dependent component in the coupling layer (Fig.\ref{fig:concept}(b)), it models dependency within a short-range (\ie, one split of each flow feature map) of the coupling layer.
+To our knowledge, efficient modeling of data dependencies over normalizing flows is understudied.
+A natural solution is to exploit new attention mechanisms to learn correlations of the feature maps at any positions of the flow-based models.
 However, it is generally non-trivial to achieve that goal of exploiting new attention modules as independent flow layers.
-Concretely, such attention should also maintain the invertibility property with tractable Jacobian determinants in the flow-based generative model.
+Concretely, such attentions should maintain the invertibility with tractable Jacobian determinants in the flows.